Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Chemo-thermal evolution of spherical clouds

 \section{Chemo-thermal evolution of spherical clouds}

+Figure \ref{fig:snapshot_ps_UN300_Z-3} shows the zoom-in image of our simulated cloud UNI Z3.
 Particle splitting allows us to follow the nonlinear gravitational evoltution from a diffuse interstellar cloud to protostellar core(s) over 20 orders of magnitude in density.
-The mass resolution $M_{\rm min}$ is initially $320 \ \Msun$ and eventually reaches $3.2\E{-5} \ \Msun$ (10 Earth masses) in the central densest region with $\gtrsim 10^{16} \ \percc$ after splitting particles seven times.

-Figure \ref{fig:nT_UN300} shows the temperature evolution as a function of density of the core in UNI simulations for Z3--6.\footnote{Hereafter, we measure the quantities such as the temperature, density, chemical abundance, and cooling rate in the central region by mass-weighting over the gas particles with densities $\nH > \nHpeak/3$, where $\nHpeak$ is the largest density in each snapshot.} Figure \ref{fig:nyL_UN300_Z-5} shows the evolution of the gas cooling and heating rates, and the abundances of Si-bearing species and grains as a function of the central density for UNI Z5.
+The mass resolution $M_{\rm min}$ is initially $320 \ \Msun$ and eventually reaches $3.2\E{-5} \ \Msun$ (10 Earth masses), corresponding to $\lesssim 0.06$ AU, in the central densest region with $\gtrsim 10^{16} \ \percc$ after splitting particles seven times.
+We in this section see the temperature evolution, comparing to the cooling/heating efficiencies for UNI cloud.
+Figure \ref{fig:nT_f3} shows the temperature evolution as a function of the central density with metallicities $10^{-6}$--$10^{-3} \ \Zsun$ of clouds UNI, MH1, MH2, and MH3.\footnote{Hereafter, we measure the quantities such as the temperature, density, chemical abundance, and cooling rate in the central region by mass-weighting over the gas particles with densities $\nH > \nHpeak/3$, where $\nHpeak$ is the largest density in each snapshot.} Figures \ref{fig:nL_UN300_f3} and \ref{fig:ny_UN300_f3} show the cooling/heating efficiencies and the abundances of gas- and solid-phase species as a function of the central density for UNI Z3--6.

-Adiabatic compressional heating is dominant for all the cases at densities $\lesssim 1 \ \percc$.
-After that, molecular hydrogen cooling becomes important until the density reaches the critical value for H$_2$ molecules, $\nH \sim 10^3 \ \percc$, where the level population is set by the LTE one.
+Adiabatic compressional heating is dominant for all the metallicity cases at densities $\lesssim 1 \ \percc$.
+After that, molecular hydrogen cooling becomes important until the density reaches the critical value for H$_2$ molecules, $\nH \sim 10^3 \ \percc$, where the level populations thermalize and approach their LTE values.
 For Z4--6, the temperature increases only slowly by the balance between the gas compressional heating and H$_2$ line cooling.
 For Z3, the fine-structure line cooling by O {\sc i} becomes efficient.
 Thereafter, OH molecules form via the reaction

+and then OH cooling becomes dominant at $\nH \sim 10^4$--$10^8 \ \percc$ for Z3.
+The gas fragments into two clumps by efficient OH cooling for Z3 as shown in Figure \ref{fig:snapshot_ps_UN300_Z-3}.

+At the same time, hydrogen molecules are formed on grain surfaces.
+The binding energy is released and converted into the gas thermal energy.
+Although the heating rate of grain-surface reaction dominates over that of the other reacitons, it never exceeds the cooling efficiency by rotational transition line cooling of OH molecules.
+Only by the grain-surface reaction, cloud cores do not become fully molecular until the density reaches $\sim 10^8 \ \percc$.
+The molecular fraction reaches $3\E{-3}$.
+For Z4--6, the molecules are formed only via H$^-$ processes as